nico45150/nico45150/README.md

 - 💞️ I’m looking to collaborate on twitte
 - 📫 How to reach me now,hkjlnb,;dfscvbgf
 - 😄 Pronouns: poulet ma
-- ⚡ Fun fact: i love burger and chips er
+- ⚡ Fun fact: i love burger and chips
 :=
 <!---
 nico45150/nico45150 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.